pixijs/filters/filters/drop-shadow/README.md

 # DropShadowFilter

-PixiJS v4 filter to render DisplayObject as ASCII text.
+PixiJS v4 filter to generate & render the drop shadow of DisplayObject.

 ## Installation